Donut-os/Python-Reactor-Sims/README.md

 # Python-Reactor-Sims
-A super nuanced nuclear reactor simulator which is very unrealistic and is very much still a work in progress.
+A super nuanced nuclear reactor simulator that is very unrealistic and is very much still a work in progress.

 There are 2 variations that are currently available: